elshaw82/100daysofcode/README.md

 **Thoughts**: Trying to put together a list of smaller projects to create over the next 50 days to break up the JavaScript lessons.

 **Link(s) to work*  [Connect 4](https://github.com/elshaw82/Connect-4) [Soft UI Spotify](https://codepen.io/elshaw82/full/ZEQQQjy)

+## Day 47: June 10, 2020

+**Today's Progress**: Did a few JavaScript exercises on FreeCodeCamp today.
+The next module of my course is an hour long Face Detection/Censorship exercise, so I need a bit of time to work on it!

+**Thoughts**: I'm having good days and bad days in terms of motivation, but I guess that's normal.
+The good days are really good and I'm usually really happy with what I produce and I always learn something new.

+**Link(s) to work*